Heritage buildings, high fashion and hot restaurants. Here are 8 reasons to spend a while wandering the Paris end of Collins Street.

 It’s home to the only Dr Seuss gallery in Victoria

 Tucked away in the Block Arcade, is The Art of Dr Seuss, one of only two Dr Seuss galleries in the Southern Hemisphere.
-From The Cat in the Hat to Green Eggs and Ham, there is a huge range of limited edition illustrations and other works to browse or buy.
+From The Cat in the Hat to Green Eggs and Ham, there is a huge range of limited edition illustrations to browse or buy.

 There’s an abundance of hidden laneways nearby

 Some of Melbourne’s most famous spots are minutes away, from Hosier Lane to Duckboard Place.
 But there’s also plenty to explore immediately off the strip, including Alfred Place, home to Bistro Garcon, re-opening in Feb.
 Check out Manchester Lane for a spot of shopping at stores like The Sure Store, Design a Space and Bared Footwear.
 Wander down George Parade and you’ll find all-day Italian dining at Il Solito Posto.
 Howey Place is packed full of gems like Dafael Dolls and Bears, nevenka and Melko.
 Take another turn into Presgrave Place to discover a kaleidoscope of street art then stop in for a drink at Bar Americano.

 Take the escalator to the St Collins Lane food hall, offering a more sophisticated lunchtime choice.
 Order from different corners of the world at Saint Dreux, Meat the Challenge, Think Asia and more.
 Up the other end of Collins, Mexican taqueria Mamasita lies in wait with a stellar range of tequilas and treats.
 Or pop up to Uncle for quality Vietnamese and exotic cocktails.